Learn

 – You’re okay with people knowing you’ve had treatment

-– You prioritize dramatic results over subtlety
+– You prioritise dramatic results over subtlety

-– You’re addressing extensive aging concerns
+– You’re addressing extensive ageing concerns

 – You want maximum impact Principles of Natural-Looking Injectables 1.
 Asymmetry is Human